Cognitive processes: What are they? Can they improve?

 A harmonious interaction between cognitive processes is fundamental so that we can analyze reality adequately and adapt to it.
 Thanks to mental processes we can be flexible to changes and demands of the situation.
 Our executive functions are in charge of coordinating these processes.

 Even though, the example we saw the cognitive processes acted together, they can also act separately.
 For example, people with a language disorder can still perceive stimuli perfectly and can solve mathematical problems.

-Who studies cognitive processes?
+Who studies it?

 Cognitive processes are analyzed from different sciences including, sociology, linguistics, neurology, anthropology, and philosophy.
 As for psychology, cognitive psychology is the field in charge of studying cognitive processes.

 In the 60’s, a new psychological perspective emerged that lead to the cognitive revolution and the study of cognitive processes.
 Mental processes in psychology are now thoroughly investigated.
 They are now even applied not only to explain disorders but to areas such as marketing and sales.

 Neuroimaging or brain imaging has been of great help in how we process information and what parts of the brain are related to what cognitive processes.
 In this article, we will take a closer look at how different cognitive processes influence your daily life.